Community Service Organization: Legacy

-Community Service Organization, now Centro CSO remains active.
-The group based in Boyle Heights is fighting against police killings of Chicanos, the environmental cleanup of Exide, against privatization of education, and for legalization of the undocumented.
+Community Service Organization, now known as Centro CSO remains active.
+The group, which is based in Boyle Heights, has protested police killings of Chicanos, privatization of education, promoted the environmental cleanup of Exide, and for the rights of the undocumented.

 The archives of the Community Service Organization are held at Stanford University as well as at California State University, Northridge in the Library's Special Collections and Archives.